 And where have I been?

-I have written most extensively about the extended time I spent in Argentina, which is where I studied abroad in 2012 for four months; California, where I went to college for four years; and Liberia, where I spent two months in 2013 working for a local newspaper.
-I’ve also written about short vacations I’ve taken with my family, friends or on my own to countries in Latin America, Africa, Europe, and around the United States.
-I’ve traveled to more places than I’ve written about, but I’m actively trying to change that.
+I have written most extensively about the four months I spent in Argentina, which is where I studied abroad in 2012; Southern California, where I went to college for four years; and Liberia, where I spent two months in 2013 working for a local newspaper.
+I’ve also written stories or shared photos from vacations I’ve taken with my family or friends to countries in Latin America, Africa, Europe, and around the United States.
+I’ve traveled to more places than I’ve written about here on the blog, but I’m doing my best to fill in the gaps as I go.

 The posts below are some of my most popular or favorite, but by no means represent the entire whole of the blog; for a complete list see the archives.